LeeMorinUCF/ECP3004S21/demo_25_Databases/README.md

 To see the result, type ```cat ExampleThetaJoin.csv``` in a terminal window.

-This just one more among many ways to submit SQL queries to a database.
+This is just one more among many ways to submit SQL queries to a database.

 ## Auctions Database